ni/measurement-plugin-labview/Source/Generator/README.md

 ## Dependency List

 1. LabVIEW 2020 64 bit
 2. [LabVIEW gRPC Support](https://github.com/ni/grpc-labview/releases) This repo contains the support for LabVIEW gRPC.
-Download and install the two latest release packages for
+We include these grpc-labview packages with our release.
+Download and install the versions included with the release of `meaurementlink-labview` you are using:
     1. ni_lib_labview_grpc_library-x.x.x.x.vip
     2. ni_lib_labview_grpc_servicer-x.x.x.x.vip